polterguy/magic.http/README.md

 The idea is that you provide your request type (if any), and your response type as generic arguments to its `IHttpClient` interface methods, and the library will perform automatic conversion on your behalf, reducing your HTTP REST invocations to a single line of code, resembling _"normal method invocations"_.
-This provides an extremely simply to use API, and also allows you to have large amount of cohesion where you consume the library.
+This provides an extremely simply to use API, and also allows you to have large amount of cohesion in your own code.

 The library supports the 4 most commonly HTTP verbs, below is a list.